Upgrade your job search with these LinkedIn tips.

 Completing different sections on your profile will give you a competitive edge among other candidates.
 From your summary to your certifications, each piece of information you add gives you credibility and relevance.
 It can even make your profile easily searchable, which comes in handy when recruiters search for candidates with specific skill sets.

 Users with a professional profile photo receive around 14 times the profile views and 36 times as many messages as those without one.
 Recruiters and hiring managers want to put a name to a face and adding a professional photo makes your profile seem warm and human.

-- Personalized URL.
 LinkedIn gives every member a customized URL that’s easy to add to your resume or portfolio.
 Make sure you have your name in the URL to keep it professional and simple to remember.

-- Summary.
 Besides your photo, your summary is the entry point for recruiters and hiring managers to consider looking at your profile.
 Typically a good summary will have around 40 keywords and give visitors the elevator pitch on your work style, career aspirations, and your accomplishments.
 Your LinkedIn summary is also a great place to give actual numbers on the positive impact you’ve had at current and previous organizations.

 Your profile shouldn’t be an exact copy of your resume.
 It should show off your personality with the right tone and voice.
 It’s typically a best practice to keep your profile in the first person unless company or brand guidelines suggest otherwise.

-Keeping an active profile can help connect you to the influentials in your desired field of interest while staying informed on news and trends.
-Remember, LinkedIn is not the same social network as Facebook, Instagram and Twitter.
+Keeping an active profile can help connect you to the influencers in your desired field while staying informed on news and trends.
+Remember, LinkedIn is not the same social network as Instagram or Twitter.
 Keep it professional and be mindful of what you post.